bobanetwork/boba_legacy/boba_documentation/developer/developer-start.md

 [Full Price Feed documentation](../../boba_documentation/price-feeds.md)

-## Boba-feature: Bridging NFTs from L2 to L1
+## Feature: Bridging NFTs from L2 to L1

 NFTs can be minted on Boba and can also be exported to Ethereum, if desired.
 The minting process is identical to Ethereum.
 The Boba-specific interchain NFT bridging system and contracts are [documented here](../../boba_examples/nft_bridging/README.md).